Anzhelika Stubailo

-Anzhelika Vadimovna Stubailo (Анжелика Вадимовна Стубайло; born 5 September 2001) is a Russian group rhythmic gymnast.
-She is the 2019 World Group All-around champion and the 2019 European Games Group All-around bronze medalist.
+Anzhelika Vadimovna Stubailo (Анжелика Вадимовна Стубайло; born 5 September 2001) is a Russian television presenter and retired group rhythmic gymnast.
+She is a 2019 World champion in the group all-around and 3 hoops + 4 clubs.
+She is also a 2019 European Games 5 balls champion and all-around bronze medalist.

-Personal life
+Early life

 Anzhelika Stubailo was born on 5 September 2001, in Volgograd.
 She began rhythmic gymnastics when she was 3 years old.
-She is currently a student at the Lesgaft National State University of Physical Education, Sport and Health in St. Petersburg, Russia.
+When she was 11, she moved to Moscow without her parents to train at the Olympic Training Center.

 Career

 Stubailo joined the main group of Russia's national rhythmic gymnastics team in 2019.
 She competed at the 2019 European Games in Minsk along with Vera Biryukova, Anastasia Maksimova, Anastasia Shishmakova, and Maria Tolkacheva.
 They won the gold medal in the group 5 balls event with a score of 27.300, but they only placed 5th in the group 3 hoops and 4 clubs.
 They won the bronze medal in the group all-around behind the Belarusian and Bulgarian groups.

 Stubailo then competed at the 2019 World Championships in Baku alongside Evgeniia Levanova, Maksimova, Shishmakova, and Tolkacheva.
 They won the gold medal in the group all-around and qualified for both of the group apparatus finals.
-They won the bronze medal in 5 Balls behind the Japanese and Bulgarian groups, and the won the gold medal in the 3 Hoops and 4 Clubs.
+They won the bronze medal in 5 Balls behind the Japanese and Bulgarian groups, and won the gold medal in the 3 Hoops and 4 Clubs.

+Stubailo had two surgeries after the 2019 World Championships and ended her gymnastics career.
+In 2022, she began working as a television presenter for Match TV.
+In April 2024, she began hosting TNT's weekday morning show.